25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Tipping in Tromso

 Like in the rest of Norway, tipping is not a common practice.
-Norwegians make a really great salary compared to many countries, and even service workers are paid comparably for their work and don’t rely on tips.
+Norwegians make a good salary compared to many countries, and even service workers are paid comparably for their work and don’t rely on tips.

 With that said, if you felt you had exceptional service, tip!
 I am American so if I don’t leave something, I can’t sleep at night.
 I always leave 20%, even when in Norway.